codemargaret/leap_year/README.md

 ## Known Bugs
 * _Returns true for years divisible by 100, which are not actually leap years._

-## Notes
-_Although this project was created in September, I made a Git error, and did not commit anything until several months later._

 ## Support and contact details
 _If you have any updates, questions, or suggestions please contact [Margaret] or make a contribution._